boucadair/udp-ipfix/draft-ietf-opsawg-tsvwg-udp-ipfix.md

 # Conventions and Definitions

 This document uses the IPFIX-specific terminology (e.g., Flow) defined in {{Section 2 of !RFC7011}}.
-As in {{!RFC7011}}, these IPFIX-specific terms have the first letter of a word capitalized.
+As in the base IPFIX specification {{!RFC7011}}, these IPFIX-specific terms have the first letter of a word capitalized.

 The document adheres to the naming conventions for Information Elements per {{Section 2.3 of !RFC7012}}.